gatling/gatling/src/docs/content/reference/current/grpc/setup/index.md

 ## Adding the Gatling gRPC dependency {#gatling-grpc-dependency}

-The Gatling gRPC DSL is not included with Gatling by default.
+The Gatling gRPC plugin is not included with Gatling by default.
 Add the Gatling gRPC dependency, in addition to the usual Gatling dependencies.

 For Java or Kotlin: